Download a pdf: 2023 Amended Bylaws

-The name of this not-for-profit organization shall be the Wiltwyck Quilters Guild Incorporated.
+The name of this organization shall be the Wiltwyck Quilters Guild.

 The purpose of this organization shall be to preserve traditions and history of quilt making.
 To foster an awareness of and be receptive to creative innovations in the art.
 To promote and sponsor interest and appreciation in all areas of quilt making among our members and the general public, and to promulgate fellowship and the exchange of ideas.

-The officers of the Guild shall be President, Vice-President, Recording Secretary, Corresponding Secretary, Treasurer, and Parliamentarian.
+The officers of the Guild shall be President, Vice-President, Secretary, Treasurer and Parliamentarian.

-The officers shall be elected at the bi-annual meeting in June, shall take office commencing July 1, and serve for a term of two years.
+Section 1: The officers shall be elected at the meeting in June, shall take office commencing July1, and serve for a two year term.
 No member shall be eligible to serve more than two consecutive terms in the same office.
 However, if no candidate is available for an office, the nominating committee shall have the power to ask an officer to stay on for an additional term.

 - Preside at all meetings of the Guild and be Chairperson of the Executive Board.

-- Be Chief Administrative Officer of the Guild and make a report of the work of the organization at its annual meeting.
+- Be Chief administrative Officer of the Guild and make a report of the work of the organization at the June meeting.

 - Appoint the Chairperson of each Standing Committee and Special Committee, with the approval of the Executive Board.

 - Be ex-officio member of all committees except the Nominating Committee.

 - Be authorized to sign the checks of the Guild.